wluptonrh/product-demos/openshift/README.md

 # OpenShift Demos
-- These playbooks demonstrate the automation of VM lifecycle operations on OpenShift Virtualization
+- These playbooks demonstrate the automation of basic VM lifecycle operations on OpenShift

 ## Prerequisites
 - You have an existing OpenShift Cluster with virtualization enabled or an Experience OpenShift Virtualization Roadshow environment on hand
-- An existing Ansible Controller instance or the Ansible Automation Platform Operator Installed with a Controller instance running
+- An existing Ansible Controller instance or the Ansible Automation Platform Operator installed with a Controller instance running

 ## Setup Notes
   1. Follow general setup instructions in the root directory of this repo to pull collections with your Automation Hub credentials and create the default Setup JT
   2. Once you have created the Setup job template, add ```demo: openshift``` to the extra vars and launch.
 Once complete, the following resources will be created within AAP: